DCT

 - Case Identification: 1:25-cv-01941, E.D.
 Va., 11/03/2025

-- Venue Allegations: Plaintiff alleges venue is proper because Defendants maintain a regular and established place of business in the district, specifically an office in Reston, Virginia.
+- Venue Allegations: Plaintiff alleges venue is proper because Defendants maintain a regular and established place of business in the district, specifically an office located in Reston, Virginia.

 Case Timeline